How competitive is admission to MAPSS at the University of Chicago?

 Your fellow students will be some of the most accomplished and promising researchers you have ever encountered.

-Our students have interests distributed across the Social Sciences Division.
+Our students have interests distributed across the Division.
 Most concentrate in Anthropology, Economics, History, Political Science, Psychology, and Sociology.
 The remainder focus in Comparative Human Development, the Committee on Social Thought, and the Committee on Conceptual and Historical Studies of Science.

 Our students also take graduate courses in the Harris School of Public Policy, in Divinity, in Law, in the School of Social Service Administration, in our Booth School of Business, and across the Humanities Division, including Philosophy, Linguistics, and Cinema and Media Studies.